-- the date or dates on which the debt securities may be issued; - whether the debt securities are senior or subordinated debt securities; - the currency or currencies in which principal and interest will be paid, if not in U.S. dollars; - · the portion of the principal amount that will be payable if the maturity of the debt securities is accelerated; - the dates on which the principal and premium, if any, of the debt securities will be payable; - the interest rate which the debt securities will bear and the interest payment dates for the debt securities; - · any conversion or exchange provisions; - any optional redemption provisions; - · any sinking fund or other provisions that would obligate us to repurchase or otherwise redeem the debt securities; - whether the debt securities are entitled to the benefits of any guarantees by the Subsidiary Guarantors; - whether the debt securities may be issued in amounts other than \$1,000 each or multiples thereof; - any changes to or additional events of default or covenants; - · the subordination, if any, of the debt securities and any changes to the subordination provisions of the subordinated Indenture; and - any other terms of the debt securities.
+- the date or dates on which the debt securities may be issued; - whether the debt securities are senior or subordinated debt securities; - the currency or currencies in which principal and interest will be paid, if not in U.S. dollars; - the portion of the principal amount which will be payable if the maturity of the debt securities is accelerated; - any right we may have to defer payments of interest by extending the dates payments are due and whether interest on those deferred amounts will be payable; - the dates on which the principal and premium, if any, of the debt securities will be payable; - the interest rate which the debt securities will bear and the interest payment dates for the debt securities; - any conversion or exchange provisions; - any optional redemption provisions; - any sinking fund or other provisions that would obligate us to repurchase or otherwise redeem the debt securities; - whether the debt securities are entitled to the benefits of any guarantees by the Subsidiary Guarantors; - whether the debt securities may be issued in amounts other than \$1,000 each or multiples thereof; - any changes to or additional events of default or covenants; - the subordination, if any, of the debt securities and any changes to the subordination provisions of the Indenture; and - any other terms of the debt securities.